French and Francophone Studies Honors Program

-Students applying for admission to the Honors Program for 2015-2016 must submit a completed application to the French Studies Honors/Concentration Advisor by September 26.
-Recommendation forms are to be filled out by members of the French Studies faculty who have close knowledge of the student's work, preferably through a course taken by the student during her/his sophomore or junior year.
-Please submit these forms to your recommenders no later than September 18.
-They will then be forwarded to the Honors Advisor (Justin Izzo) who, after reviewing the complete application along with the student's transcript(s), will make a determination about admission to the Honors Program.
+Students applying for admission to the Honors Program must submit a completed application to the French Studies Concentration Advisor by September 26 (or the weekday closest to that date).
+Recommendations should be from department faculty who have close knowledge of the student's work, preferably through a course taken by the student during their sophomore or junior year.
+Please submit these forms to your faculty recommenders no later than September 18 (or the weekday closest to that date).
+They will then be forwarded to the Concentration Advisor who, after reviewing the complete application along with the student's transcript(s), will make a determination about admission to the Honors Program.

 A successful application allows the student to pursue the Honors Thesis Project.
 Honors is officially granted only when the student's two readers approve the completed thesis.

-Students pursuing honors in French Studies must take a minimum of twelve courses.
-In addition to the standard requirement of ten courses, FREN 1980 (Senior Thesis) is to be taken both semesters.
+Students pursuing honors in French Studies take a minimum of eleven courses.
+In addition to the standard requirement of ten courses, FREN 1990 (Senior Thesis) is to be taken in either or both semesters of the student’s senior year.
 This independent study is designed for the student to devote time to thesis research and writing under the supervision of a thesis advisor.

-The student is expected to work in close consultation with his/her thesis advisor and to respect deadlines for completion of the outline, drafts, and the final version of the thesis, which at the latest must be submitted by the end of the week after Spring Recess (see deadlines for 2015-2016 below).
+The student is expected to work in close consultation with his/her thesis advisor and to respect deadlines for completion of the outline, drafts, and the final version of the thesis, which at the latest must be submitted by the end of the week after Spring Recess (see deadlines below).
 It is expected that the student and the thesis advisor will establish a schedule and meet on a regular basis through the entire year.
 (Meetings once every two weeks on average, particularly during the spring semester, are encouraged).
-The second reader may or may not be from the Department of French Studies, and may be consulted less frequently during the earlier stages of the research/writing, according to their availability and the student’s needs.
+The second reader may or may not be from the Department of French and Francophone Studies, and may be consulted less frequently during the earlier stages of the research/writing, according to their availability and the student’s needs.
 However, the student is expected to share at least one advanced draft with the second reader before the final submission.